rozek/node-red-authorization-examples/README.md

 ![](try-header-auth.png)

-Successful login, token validation and token refresh always adds the quired header to the `headers` property of the `msg` object which, thus, automatically becomes part of the response to the incoming request.
+Successful login, token validation and token refresh always adds the required header to the `headers` property of the `msg` object which, thus, automatically becomes part of the response to the incoming request.

-Any login or token validation failure automatically deletes the token cookie, comparable to a logout.
+Any login or token validation failure automatically deletes the authorization header, comparable to a logout.

 ## License ##